-Another great thing about Thailand is that fresh fruit is widely available everywhere as well, which is great for a snack or a light breakfast.
-In big cities like Bangkok, it is easy to find western style breakfasts in popular tourist areas, and popular brands of chips and chocolate bars.
+Another great thing about Thailand is that fresh fruit is widely available everywhere, which is great for a snack.
+In big cities like Bangkok, it is easy to find popular western brands of chips and chocolate bars for snacks.

-The popular ‘pad thai’ rice dish was usually gluten free, but be aware that soy sauce can sometimes be used.
-It’s best to avoid anything deep fried, which includes tofu in case other non-GF things have been fried in the same oil as wheat products.
+The popular ‘pad thai’ rice noodle dish was usually gluten free, but be aware that soy sauce can sometimes be used.
+It’s best to avoid anything deep fried, which includes most tofu used in dishes, in case it has been fried in the same oil as wheat products.
 I highly recommend following the rule of, ‘if it’s brown, put it down’ as it can have hoisin, oyster or soy sauce, so avoid any dark colored sauces on stir fries.

 Gluten free (or other allergy) language cards are a big help to get your message across, I highly recommend taking some allergy cards to help communicate your needs.

 Unless you plan on eating a ton of American chips and chocolate bars on your trip, it will likely be helpful to bring some gluten free meal replacement or granola bars on your trip.

 Thailand was one of my favourite gluten free spots to travel.
 Although there is a stark language barrier, many Thai dishes are naturally gluten free.
 Dairy is also easy to avoid, but egg and nuts are much harder here.
 It’s a beautiful country and well worth a visit.
 Enjoy the amazing cuisine of Thailand and safe travels!